 The 500-year-old city’s architectural plenitude is hard to overstate: From the colonial Spaniards who founded the city in 1515 to the Americans of the early 1900s, the so-called “Paris of the Caribbean” became the focal point of an outpouring of culture.
 In the absence of the modernization and development waves that swept most of the world in the mid–20th century, Old Havana remains virtually untouched and was declared a UNESCO World Heritage site in 1982.

-The revolutionary government neglected the old city, however, as it focused on education, health care, and rural infrastructure.
+The revolutionary government neglected the old city, however, as it focused what little money that was available on education, health care, and rural infrastructure.
 In 1993, Castro put city historian Eusebio Leal in charge of a program that channeled tourism dollars into the historic center’s restoration.
 But the money has fallen short, and you don’t have to go far from the restoration zone to see crumbling facades and people waiting in lines for government rations in dusty potholed streets and begging for spare change from passersby.

 It was impossible not to notice the poverty, sharpened by the vast difference in spending power between tourists and locals, many of whom earn the equivalent of less than $30 a month.
 I couldn’t help but internalize a bit of the schizophrenic melancholy I felt around me.
-Something had gone wrong with Castro’s revolution, and whether it was his fault or that of outside forces, I wasn’t in a position to say.
+Something had gone wrong with Castro’s revolution, and whether it was his fault or that of outside forces, only a few can say what's really true.

 Still, the exuberance of this irrepressible city ring out everywhere.
 Music is everywhere, the familiar rhythms of the cha-cha, salsa, and merengue fill the air.